Therapist Bethesda, MD

-A Bethesda, Maryland therapist allows you to set aside a special time each week to explore aspects of your life that you think might be improved, and to talk about potentially difficult topics in a safe a confidential environment.
+A Bethesda, Maryland therapist allows you to set aside a special time each week to explore aspects of your life that you think might be improved and to talk about potentially complex topics in a safe, confidential environment.
 It is a time to focus only on yourself — me time, in the truest sense — and is an enriching way to care for yourself.

 What issues can be addressed by our therapists in Bethesda?

 - Struggles with depression;

 - making difficult life transitions;